dubo-dubon-duponey/regander/REFERENCE.md

 --downgrade
     Force regander to behave as a schema v1 client (this will hurt your feelings!)

+# DANGER DANGER

+--insecure
+    Silently ignore TLS errors (see curl --insecure for more)

+--disable-verification
+    Do not verify the shasum of the retrieved content (CAREFUL WITH THAT, TIGER)
 ```

 The following flags are standalone commands: